Pillonetto/2020-cs50-projects/README.md

-Projects made for Harvard's 2020 CS50 Intro to Computer Science.
+Gabe's practice sets on Harvard's 2020 CS50-Intro to Computer Science.

+Most projects use libraries that should only work on cs50's ide.

-All files were written in 2020, all images and documents belong to Harvard and the CS50 course.
+All files were coded in 2020/21.